 Raspberries naturally contain xylitol, which is used commercially as an artificial sweetener.
 In large quantities, xylitol is toxic for dogs.
 Luckily, raspberries only contain trace amounts of xylitol and it would take 32 cups of raspberries for an average, 22-pound dog to receive a fatal dose.
 However, it’s always better to err on the side of caution, especially when it comes to your pup’s health.
 That’s why we recommend giving raspberries to your dog in moderation.
 Serving sizes should be less than a cup with even lower amounts for smaller dogs.

 Yes, Dogs Can Eat Raspberries in Moderation

-As long as you don’t give your dog a steady diet of raspberries, it is perfectly okay to include them in their diet.
-The only risk is the xylitol, which is a natural sweetener that is safe for humans (often found in gum), but it can be toxic to dogs in large amounts.
+As long as you don’t give your dogs a steady diet of raspberries, it is perfectly okay to include them in their diets.
+However, raspberries contain xylitol, which is an artificial sweetener that is safe for humans (often found in gum) but can be toxic to dogs in large amounts.
 In moderation, raspberries can be a delicious, sweet, and healthy treat for dogs.